 So the plan of attack would be:

 1) Apply for the 40k offer.
-That’s the best available offer, and even by itself is a great offer worth $400 in cash or $500 in airfare.
+That’s the best available offer, and even by itself is a great offer worth $500 in travel.
 If you’ve already applied, skip ahead to:

 2) Ask politely for a match of the new 100k offer.
 After getting your card, use the Chase website to send an online secure message requesting a match of the new, improved offer.
 There are no guarantees on this – you should be prepared to be happy with the $400 bonus – but it’s definitely worth a shot and I’d do it sooner than later.
 Use this helpful script from Paolo: